NielsU97/Measuring-Watermeter/README.md

 <br>

 <h2> Reading sensor data</h2>
 The python script "watermeter.py" reads the sensor and write the number of rotations to a txt file.
 If the red pointer has made a full lap it equals one litre and has passed the sensor once.
+Change the path to your home assistant directory
 <br>
 <br>
-By creating the program in a Docker Container, it is easier to maintain.
-Edit the path volume to the your directory
+By running the program in a Docker Container, it is easier to maintain.
+Edit the path volume to the your directory.
 <br>
 <br>